-One of the oldest and most popular screening tools for alcohol abuse and alcoholism is the CAGE test, a short, four-question test that diagnoses alcohol problems over a lifetime.
+One of the most popular and accurate screening tools for alcohol abuse and alcoholism is the CAGE test, a short, four-question test that diagnoses alcohol problems over a lifetime.

 C – Have you ever felt you should cut down on your drinking?

-A– Have people annoyed you by criticizing your drinking?
+A– Have people annoyed you by criticising your drinking?

 G – Have you ever felt bad or guilty about your drinking?

 E – Eye-opener: Have you ever had a drink first thing in the morning to steady your nerves or to get rid of a hangover?